In Depth Baby Product Reviews Led by a Pediatrician

 What's the Best Value?

 Most people think sunscreen is for summertime; however, that's not the case.
 It's vital to apply rain or shine whenever you spend time outdoors.
 Plus, you'll need to frequently reapply sunscreen according to a product's directions to maintain sun protection.
 So, a product's price tag could be a driving factor in the decision-making process if your budget is tighter.
 Among the competition, the Blue Lizard Baby may appear costly, but given its quantity and price per ounce, this option is one of the most budget-friendly.
 You're getting the most for your money, which will likely last longer than some contenders.
 It also reduces waste as you will use one bottle instead of 2 or 3 of the competition.
-If you need a travel-sized container for airplane travel, the Thinkbaby SPF 50 is available in three ounces and reasonably priced.
-This contender does not rub in as easily, but we think you'll be happy with the price if you don't mind the white.
+The Hello Bello SPF 50 Face + Body Sunscreen Stick is a travel-size product that won't cause any messes in your bag and is comparatively less expensive.

 Remember to Reapply